WarMachine0502/write-ups-ctfs/PicoCTF/picoctf-writeup.md

 # **PicoCTF**

 [PicoCTF](https://picoctf.org/) is a free cyber-security program presented  by security and privacy experts at [Carnegie Mellon University](https://www.cmu.edu/), in the format of CTF-based challenges and problems.
 Challenges have been divided into multiple domains as given below, to facilitate learning different types of attacks, with each challenge amounting to a set number of points, which contribute to your picoGYM Score.
-In addition to this, we can also group challenges based on their Original Events when they were made and released.
++In addition to this, we can also group challenges based on their Original Events when they were made and released.

 ---